-"The law and the prophets were until John: since that time the kingdom of God is
+"The law and the prophets were until John: since that time the kingdom of God is preached, and every man presseth into it" (Luke 16:16).

-These two Scriptures teach the following facts:
+These two verses teach the following facts:

 - 1. The Old Testament closed with the ministry of John the Baptist - 2.
 Since the least in the kingdom is greater than John, John the Baptist was not in the kingdom of God